 The advantages of incorporating in Ireland can be summarised as follows:

-• Extensive network of Double Taxation Treaties.
-Agency Agreements can be used also.
+- Extensive network of Double Taxation Treaties.
+Agency Agreements also be used

 It is advantages such as the above which has convinced numerous multinationals, such as James Hardie to relocate their corporate domicile to Ireland.